JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 This package provides estimators for probabilities, entropies, and complexity measures for timeseries, nonlinear dynamics and complex systems.
 It is used in the [CausalityTools.jl](https://github.com/JuliaDynamics/CausalityTools.jl) and [DynamicalSystems.jl](https://github.com/JuliaDynamics/DynamicalSystems.jl) packages.

-This package assumes that your data is represented by the `Dataset`-type from [`DelayEmbeddings.jl`](https://github.com/JuliaDynamics/DelayEmbeddings.jl), where each observation is a D-dimensional data point.
-See the [`DynamicalSystems.jl` documentation](https://juliadynamics.github.io/DynamicalSystems.jl/dev/) for more info.
-Univariate timeseries given as
-`AbstractVector{<:Real}` also work with some estimators, but are treated differently based on which method for probability/entropy estimation is applied.

 ## API & terminology

 In the literature, the term "entropy" is used (and abused) in multiple contexts.
 We use the following distinctions.